pevargas/pevargas.github.io/README.md

 *   Highly available application, accessed in a variety of devices.
 *   Provided support to clients using the API.
 *   Used Memcached to allow for 800,000 concurrent users, at 1000 messages per second.

-### Geocoding Data Report ###
-#### Pitney Bowes Software ####
-Feb 2015 -- Nov 2016
-#aws #grails #groovy #postgresql #jenkins
-*   Presented product managers and other stakeholders with the most important, up-to-date product production status in an easily consumable website.
-*   Automatically collected and intelligently predicted quarterly production plans for efficient and minimal quarterly planning meetings.
-*   Provided automated, up-to-date, detailed information concerning specific product information for use by customer service representatives and engineers.

 Education
 ---------